aaronvincent/QHEAT/docs/source/glossary.rst

 The mismatch between the observed abundance of lithium in comparison with predictions from `BBN <bbn_>`_.

+.. _nu-hierarchy:

+Neutrino Hierarchy
+******************
+Neutrinos are known to have a non-zero mass, and we have measured the magnitude of two mass splittings through atmospheric and solar neutrino measurements.
+Depending on the sign of the splitting, we either have *normal* ordering with one heavy state and two lighter states or *inverted* ordering with two heavier states and one light state.

 .. _nu-matter-effect:

 Neutrino Matter Effect